Why Does Menopause Cause Weight Gain?

 Strategy 5: Prioritise Sleep

-This is not optional — it’s metabolically critical.
+This is not optional.
+It’s metabolically critical.

 - Poor sleep directly promotes weight gain through hormone disruption